 SketchUp is one of the easiest, fastest, and most popular 3D modeling software.
 Its tools and interface are simple and easy to deal with for the beginners.
 However, as work starts to get a bit more complicated, these simple tools might become a hindrance.
+So, you might consider these simple tips to easily improve your SketchUp skills.
 That is when SketchUp plugins or extensions come into the picture.
 These plugins are created by users who noticed the shortcomings of the default tools on Sketchup and decided to solve them.
 Now, using such plugins is essential for faster and better results.
 Once you have grasped how they work, you will realize how much time they could save you.
 Doing basic repetitive tasks like extruding (push/pull) multiple surfaces or creating offsets and multiple copies will be your job no more.
 Insert your data, and the plugins will do their magic in a blink of an eye.

 Here, we will give you a list of handy SketchUp plugins that will get things done better and faster.
 Moreover, they can help you with developing some really creative designs, and they are all available for free.
 We will tell you first, though, how to install a plugin on the latest version of SketchUp.